What is data center interconnect (DCI)?

-A DCI requires a high-speed WAN link, including MPLS, Ethernet and VPLS.
+A DCI requires a high-speed WAN link, including MPLS, Ethernet and virtual private LAN service (VPLS).
 Metro Ethernet is an option to connect data centers within an urban setting.
-Each of these options offers high bandwidth, low latency and Layer 2 or Layer 3 access among data centers.
+Each option offers high bandwidth, low latency and Layer 2 or Layer 3 access among data centers.

-Enterprises can use WAN optimization appliances on each endpoint to more efficiently use transfer protocols and compress traffic volume to further enhance the DCI.
-Another option is to use Dense Wavelength Division Multiplexing technology to extend the long-distance connection among data centers located far apart.
+Enterprises can use WAN optimization appliances on each endpoint to use transfer protocols and compress traffic volume, which further enhances the DCI.
+Another option is to use dense wavelength-division multiplexing (DWDM) technology to extend the long-distance connection among data centers located far apart.

 Editor's note: This article was republished in December 2022 to improve the reader experience.